g7kse/g7kse.github.io/content/blog/52week.md

 #### Week 6 - Enter a contest

 I do this infrequently, not because I'm keen to score points but for short ones of an hour or so I kind of enjoy it.
 I've dipped in and out of CWT for a while but really wanted to give UKAC another go.
 I did it quite a bit when the kids were younger but I've not done it for a while....so close to a CW contact.
 Might have to go and do it again if kid transport isn't on

+#### Week 7 - Where are the DXpeditions?

+Probably not one to tax many people.
+[DXWorld](https://www.dx-world.net/) has the list.
+I just never really get to contact them .
+Can't be bothered with the bear garden antics for this kind of contact.
+We'll elave this one as is I think.